Rumpunzel/rpg-thingy/conditions-and-resting.md

 Should you receive a Condition for which you do not have any empty slots, increase that conditions rating by **1** and try again until you find a slot with rating of at least that Condition's rating.
 If you cannot find any empty slot to note your Condition, either because the conditions rating is too high or because you have no more slots available, you are in deep trouble:

-- During conflicts, if the Condition's rating is **3** or less, you may spend **1** Favor to, instead of taking the Condition, take a new trait with rating equal to the Condition's rating detailing your permanent injury you suffered and escaped by a hair's breadth.
+- During conflicts, you may spend Favor equal to the condition's rating to get a new trait with rating equal to the Condition's rating instead of taking the Condition.
+Name the trait to describe the permanent injury you suffered and escaped by a hair's breadth.
 You are removed from the conflict.
 - Otherwise, whatever has been gnawing at you, finally overwhelms you.
 Be it blood loss, drowning, permanent imprisonment, succumbing to sickness, execution, madness, or complete social ostrezitation, and you must retire your character.

 You can reduce the rating of your conditions by tending to them (see [Recovering](#recovering)). conditions only ever reduce their rating, never increase it.